yuezk/GlobalProtect-openconnect/README.md

 ### Other distributions

 The project depends on `openconnect`, `webkit2gtk`, `libsecret`, `libayatana-appindicator` or `libappindicator-gtk3`.
 You can install them first and then download the latest binary release (i.e., `*.bin.tar.gz`) from [releases](https://github.com/yuezk/GlobalProtect-openconnect/releases) page.

-### Install the Old Version (v1.4.9)

-The 1.x version is still available on the [1.x](https://github.com/yuezk/GlobalProtect-openconnect/tree/1.x) branch, you can build it from the source code by following the instructions in the `README.md` file.

 ## [License](./LICENSE)